alepertu/next-template/README.md

 - package.json - Project's Manifest.
 - postcss.config.js - Holds the configuration for postcss, used by TailwindCSS.
 - README.md - This file.
+- renovate.json - Holds the configuration for Github bot Renovate.
 - tailwind.config.js - Holds the configuration for TailwindCSS.
 - yarn.lock - Yarn's lockfile.